Carolyn Hennesy: Author

 Hennesy has written a series of children's books based on the character Pandora.
 The first one, called Pandora Gets Jealous, was released January 2008.
 The sequel, Pandora Gets Vain, was released August 2008.
 The third book in the series, Pandora Gets Lazy, released March 2009.
 Book four, Pandora Gets Heart, was released in January 2010.
 The fifth book, Pandora Gets Angry, was released in February 2011.
 Book six, Pandora Gets Greedy, was released in June 2012.
 Book seven, Pandora Gets Frightened, was released in 2013.

 Hennesy wrote the 2011 novel The Secret Life of Damian Spinelli featuring characters from General Hospital.
 The novel reached #16 on the New York Times Best Seller list.

 Personal life

 Hennesy is the niece of actress Barbara Rush and cousin of Fox News reporter Claudia Cowan.
 She lives in Los Angeles.
 In 2007, Hennesy married Donald Agnelli.
 They divorced in 2013.
 She is a trapeze artist, a skill she demonstrated during a 2015 episode of Jessie.

 On October 28, 2025, Hennesy broke her leg and needed surgery.
 She had one surgery and another on November 4.
+Hennesy recovered from both surgeries to return to acting with a wheelchair.